Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ---
 icon: class/barbarian
 title: Barbarian
-description: Storm with Rage, and wade into hand-to-hand combat.
 ---

+> Storm with Rage, and wade into hand-to-hand combat.

 :class-barbarian:{ .xxxxl }